radius-project/docs/docs/content/getting-started/tutorials/_index.md

 type: docs
 title: "Tutorial for Project Radius"
 linkTitle: "Tutorial"
-description: "Hit the ground running with our Radius tutorial, complete with code samples aimed to get you started quickly with Radius."
+description: "Hit the ground running with our Radius tutorial, complete with code samples aimed to get you started quickly with Radius"
 weight: 100
 no_list: true
 ---